Ordering & Referring Information

 About the Ordering and Referring Files

-The Ordering and Referring files, Pending Initial Physician and Non-Physician files and Power Mobility Device (PMD) O&R files can ONLY be accessed at https://Data.cms.gov (copy and paste into your web browser).
+The Ordering and Referring files, Pending Initial Physician and Non-Physician files Power Mobility Device (PMD) O&R files and the Attending and Rendering files can ONLY be accessed at https://Data.cms.gov (copy and paste into your web browser).
 The files are no longer available as downloads on this page.
-The Critical Access Hospital (CAH Method II) files are still available for download below in the Downloads box.

 The O&R, Pending Initial Physician and Non-Physician and PMD files can be downloaded in different formats (i.e., CSV, PDF, XLS, XLSX or XML) from https://Data.cms.gov.
-To find each file, search on 'Order and Referring', 'Pending Initial L and Ts Physician', 'Pending Initial L and Ts Non Physicians or 'PMD'.
+To find each file, search on 'Order and Referring', 'Pending Initial L and Ts Physician', 'Pending Initial L and Ts Non Physicians, 'PMD' or 'Attending and Rendering'.

 The Ordering and Referring files are displayed using the National Provider Identifier (NPI) and legal name (last name, first name) of all physicians and non-physician practitioners who are of a type/specialty that is legally eligible to order and refer Part B (clinical laboratory and imaging), DME and HHA claims, in the Medicare program and who have current enrollment records in Medicare (i.e., they have enrollment records in PECOS).

-To keep the available information up to date, CMS will replace the Report twice a week.
-At any given time, only one Report (the most current) will be available for downloading.
-The file can be downloaded by users with technical expertise and further sorted or manipulated.
+To keep the available information up to date, CMS will update the reports twice a week.
+At any given time, only one Report (the most current) will be available for exporting.
+The file can be exported by users with technical expertise and further sorted or manipulated.
 It can also be used to search for a particular physician or non-physician practitioner by NPI or by name.